Joe Dooley (basketball)

 Joseph Gerard Dooley III (born January 29, 1965) is the former head men's basketball coach of the East Carolina University Pirates, having previously served as head coach from 1995 to 1999 and 2018-2022.
-Dooley was an assistant on the Kansas Jayhawks 2007–08 NCAA national championship team. and previously served as head coach at Florida Gulf Coast University.
+Dooley was an assistant on the Kansas Jayhawks 2007–08 NCAA national championship team and previously served as head coach at Florida Gulf Coast University.

 Dooley is a 1988 graduate of George Washington University in Washington, D.C., where he completed his bachelor's degree in speech communications.
 A four-year letter winner in basketball at George Washington, he started his last two seasons and was elected a team captain as a senior.
-A native of West Orange, New Jersey, Dooley was a prep player at St. Benedicts High School in New Jersey where he scored 1,140 career points.
+A native of West Orange, New Jersey, Dooley was a prep player at St. Benedict's Preparatory School in Newark, New Jersey, where he scored 1,140 career points.
 He is married to Tanya and has a son named Max.

 College coaching history

 Early coaching jobs

 In 1988, Dooley joined George Felton's staff at the University of South Carolina.
 While on staff there, the Gamecocks earned a berth in the 1989 NCAA Division I men's basketball tournament and the 1991 National Invitation Tournament.
 In 1991, he followed fellow South Carolina assistant Eddie Payne to East Carolina.
 His role involved coaching the backcourt, scheduling, and recruiting.
 He helped the team earn a championship in the 1993 CAA men's basketball tournament and a berth in the NCAA tournament; the program's first in 21 years.